HI!

 Experience

-I've been working in public libraries and marketing to help extend the reach of this vital social service.
+I've been working in libraries and community develop since 2013.
 Click each box for more info!

 • GEORGIA INSTITUTE OF TECHNOLOGY as Head of Public Services (Librarian II) 2021 to present